ReactiveX/RxJava/docs/Mathematical-and-Aggregate-Operators.md

 #### collectInto example

-*Note*: the mutable value that will collect the items will be shared between multiple subscribers.
+*Note: the mutable value that will collect the items (here the `StringBuilder`) will be shared between multiple subscribers.*

 ```java
 Observable.just('R', 'x', 'J', 'a', 'v', 'a')